 2.1 Services the Company agrees to provide are:

-2.1.1 Acting as sole and exclusive agent of the Client with full authority to process and administer a Claim including assessing the viability of preparing, submitting and negotiating the Claim to seek to obtain an offer of Compensation;
+2.1.1 Acting as sole and exclusive agent of the Client with general authority to process and administer a Claim or claims including assessing the viability of preparing, submitting and negotiating the Claim or claims to seek to obtain an offer of Compensation;

-2.1.2 Providing administrative support to the Client in relation to a Claim;
+2.1.2 Providing administrative support to the Client in relation to a Claim or claims;

 2.1.3 Sharing with the Client the Company’s knowledge of claim handling procedures as they may relate to the Claim, and;